SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

     ```

 In this example you must use Angular's `ngNonBindable` directive in addition to the `translate` directive.
-This way angular will ignore parentheses in order to be interpreted by the translation service.
+This way, Angular will ignore curly braces in order to be interpreted by the translation service.

 Furthermore, you can translate entire HTML code blocks, as shown in the examples below: